๐ Executive Summary

 ๐ฌ Mechanistic Superiority of Iso-Osmolar Contrast

-- Creates osmotic gradient vs blood (290 mOsm/kg)
+- Creates osmotic gradient vs blood (approximately 290 mOsm/kg)

 - Causes cellular dehydration